 See, prohormones are simply weaker counterparts of anabolic steroids.
 Instead of introducing raw testosterone into your body like in the case of anabolic steroids, you are just orally ingesting precursors of testosterone to help the system jumpstart its production of this hormone and set off androgenic effects when you’re using prohormones.

-Moreover, a key difference between these compounds and anabolic steroids is that the latter are considered almost always illegal and the former are currently strictly regulated, but are already being contended by the authorities like the U.S. Food and Drug Administration (FDA) to be up for a ban in the near future.
+Moreover, a key difference between these compounds and anabolic steroids is that the latter is considered almost always illegal and the former is currently strictly regulated, but are already being contended by the authorities like the U.S. Food and Drug Administration (FDA) to be up for a ban in the near future.